The Translation Test: Why I Built What Others Just Theorize About

 He's right.
 But I'd go further: The window for choosing which side of the bifurcation you end up on is closing faster than most people realize.

-Whether you're specifying a translation, a software feature, or a business strategy, the cognitive task is identical.
-And the people who master specification—who can architect agent fleets and validate outputs against intention—they're capturing exponential value.
+Whether you're specifying a translation, a software feature, or a business strategy, the cognitive challenge looks similar: translating vague human intent into precise instructions that human or machine systems can execute.
+And the people who develop that skill — who can architect workflows and validate outputs against intention — seem to be capturing more value than those who don't.

 What Are You Building With It?